daisyzhang2024/student/_posts/2023-10-24-Tic_tac_toe_game.md

 function addGo(e) { //add circle or cross if nothing is there yet
     console.log(e.target) //returns id of square each time you click it const goDisplay = document.createElement('div')
-    goDisplay.classList.add('circle') //add class of circle every time we click, append to whatever we click on e.target.append(goDisplay) //append element that we just created }
+    goDisplay.classList.add(go) //add class of circle every time we click, append to whatever we click on e.target.append(goDisplay) //append element that we just created go = go === "circle" ? "cross" : "circle" //if this is true, return cross, otherwise return circle infoDisplay.textContent = "it is now " + go + "'s go." //will read, it is cross's go if it was circle's go before e.target.removeEventListener("click", addGo)
+}
 </script>